karlronsaria/PsQuickform/readme.md

 pic

-When `Mandatory` is ommitted or set `false`, a 'None' button is added to the box and set by default.
+When `Mandatory` is omitted or set `false`, a 'None' button is added to the box and set by default.

-Ex:
+JSON Ex:
 ```json
 {
     "Name": "ClientSize",